 It’s no secret that you can save a bunch of money buying your own cable WiFi modem instead of renting one from COX Cable at an additional monthly charge.
-But with so many options out there and weird technical terms like DOCSIS 2.0, DOCSIS 3.0, 8 and 16 channel bonding, wireless AC vs Wireless N, etc, what modem should you buy?
-Here are our best choices for each situation.
+But with so many options out there and weird technical terms like DOCSIS 2.0, DOCSIS 3.0, 8 and 16 channel bonding, wireless AC vs Wireless N, etc, what approved cable modem should you buy?
+Here are our best choices for each situation with Cox Communications.

 What Modem Should I Buy?

-Combo Modem / Router [view] Both of those in one piece of equipment to save space and simplify things.
+Combo Modem / Router For Cox [view] Both the modem and the router in one piece of equipment to save space and simplify things.
+Commonly referred to as a gateway or combo modem.
+This is the best option for 90% of users.

 In some cases your cable modem may also function as your WiFi router.
 Known as a combination modem or gateway.
 One unit instead of two.
 Here are the options.

-You already own a wifi router and just want to save $10 a month and possibly get better speeds / service.
-For current COX Internet get the SB6183.
+Get the standalone modem if you already own a wifi router and just want to save $10 a month and possibly get better speeds / service.
+For current Cox download speeds, get the SB6183.

 It has 16 bonded channels, speeds up to 686 Mbps.
-For future proofing and having a gigabyte modem, you need the SB6190 with 32 channels.
+For current best DOCSIS 3.0 modem, you need the SB6190 with 32 bonded channels.
 Differences below.

 - Best Option

 Wireless AC.
-Best for an apartment or small one story house.
+Best for an apartment or normal sized two story home.

 Easy to use for a beginner yet full of advanced options for a techie.
 USB 3.0 Ports for network storage and FTP access. +more.